kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/debugging_in_rust.md

 ## printing registers
 - To print all non-priviledge registers : "info registers"
 - To print a specific register (both priviledge and unpriviledged) : "print $mstatus", "print $ra"

+## Printing Memory values
+To print the value stored at a specific memory address while using GDB (GNU Debugger), you can use the x (examine) command.
+The syntax for the x command is as follows:

+x/[n][fu] address

+Where:

+    n is an optional count representing the number of units to display.
+If omitted, it defaults to 1. f is an optional format specifier to control the display format of the data. u is an optional unit size specifier (b for bytes, h for halfwords, w for words, g for giant words).

+For example :
+x/2h 0x12345678

+This will print two consecutive halfwords (16 bits each) starting from the memory address 0x12345678.